adnan179/movie_app/README.md

 APPWRITE_PROJECT_ID=your_appwrite_project_id
 ```

-## License

-[Your License Here]

 ## Author

-[Your Name]
+Adnan Shaik

 ---

 This project was created as a learning exercise for React Native and Expo development.
+This is the youtube link for it: https://www.youtube.com/watch?v=f8Z9JyB2EIE&t=2s